 People who have removed an attached tick sometimes wonder if they should have it tested for tick-borne diseases.
 Although some laboratories offer this testing, ISDH does not recommend it.
 If the tick tests positive, it does not necessarily mean that you have been infected; if the tick tests negative, it may provide a false sense of security because you may have been unknowingly bitten by a different tick that was infected.

 Doxycycline is the treatment of choice for adults and children of all ages with suspected RMSF.
 Doxycycline is most effective at preventing severe complications and death if it is started within the first five days of symptoms.
 Treatment should be started for anyone with suspected RMSF and should never be delayed while waiting for laboratory test results.

 Research on doxycycline and tooth staining.
 Graphic: Centers for Disease Control and Prevention.

 The best way to prevent RMSF is to avoid tick bites.
 Please see our tick prevention page for more information.

 For more information about RMSF, please visit the CDC RMSF webpage.

-For RMSF statistics in Indiana, please visit our RMSF Statistics page.
+For RMSF maps and statistics in Indiana, please visit our RMSF Maps and Statistics page.